School Counseling Office Phone Number

 Animal Assisted Intervention

-Pemi is a four-year-old Chocolate Labrador Retriever.
+Pemi is a six-year-old Chocolate Labrador Retriever.
 Her name comes from the Pemigewasset Wilderness in the White Mountains of New Hampshire where she regularly hikes.

 “As the field of Animal-Assisted Interventions (AAI) rapidly grows in practice and public awareness, the body of empirical evidence supporting work with therapy animals has also become increasingly robust.
 The existing research on AAI is varied in its focus on populations and specific applications, but it all rests on the assumption that the human animal bond is a powerful tool capable of impacting wellness.